Energy

 Ever wondered about the cheapest way to heat your home?
 Discover how much it costs to run a range of heating solutions and compare the best ways to stay warm this winter.

 • Gas: Natural gas fires a condensing boiler to heat water that’s pumped through radiators to heat homes.
-It’s provided via connection to the national gas grid.

 • Electricity: Centrally controlled panels, radiators or storage heaters provide heat throughout the home.
-Electricity can also power underfloor heating or portable room heating.

 • Renewables: Solar or ground-generated heat provides hot water and heat for homes via solar panels or a heat pump.
-Least common, costly to install but very cost-efficient.

-How we heat our homes is changing though: the CSO reports that 84% of homes built since 2020 are heated by electricity and 60,000 homes now have solar panels fitted.
-Oil and gas-fuelled central heating has steadily declined in homes built since 2000.
+How we heat our homes is changing though - the Central Statistics Office (CSO) reports that 91% of homes built since 2020 are heated by electricity.
+Oil and gas-fuelled central heating has steadily declined in homes built since 2010.

 What other ways can you heat your home?